|Friday, Dec. 12-Thursday, Jan. 1: || ||All stores, plus Escondido and Carlsbad facilities, closed for inventory|

 Order tickets using a hard copy (paper) form only; no online registration available.
 Download order form here or pick up in council stores and resource centers.

 Submit order forms in person at our stores or by mail, fax.
+Reminder - the address label at the top of the page must be completed for the form to be processed.
 Note, we cannot confirm receipt of individual orders; if sent by fax, please check your machine for delivery confirmation.

 Upon receiving orders, we will begin processing and preparing event packets.